 Matt’s Maker Space was started by the Conover family in memory of their son, Matt, who loved technology, creating and tinkering.
 He passed away from cancer at the age of 12.
 Now 16 years later, the family has established this nonprofit to fund maker spaces, provide maker programming and scholarship youths who have the same interests.

 It is the desire of Matt’s Maker Space to provide maker spaces for schools, libraries or community centers who cannot otherwise afford to have a maker space.
-An application process is being developed to kick off in 2019 to award a maker space each year with the Board of Directors selecting the recipient.
+Applicants for maker spaces can contact us at mattmakerspace.org.

 Matt lost his courageous battle with cancer but his memory lives on in places where children can realize their hopes and dreams.
 We hope that you would like to be a part of the dream.
 Visit us at www.mattsmakerspace.org to see how you can help!